 Different Types of Siamese Cats

 The Siamese has really changed looks over the last few decades.
 Once a rather cobby, apple-headed feline, show breeders have bred toward long, elegant lines and wedge-shaped heads.
-These cats also come in colors that are variations of the traditional pointed color pattern, resulting in several Siamese types.
+There are also colors that are variations of the traditional pointed color pattern, resulting in several Siamese types.

 The show-type Siamese has a distinctly triangular or wedge-shaped face.
 Here, the long lines of the wedgie are clearly evident.

-In contrast, the traditional applehead Siamese is stockier with a rounder face.
+In contrast, the traditional and popular applehead Siamese is stockier with a rounder face.

 Seal points are fawn-colored on the body with rich, dark brown points that continue to darken with age.
 There's also a snowshoe Siamese that is similar to the seal point, but it has white feet.

 The blue point Siamese has a white body overlaid with blue-gray points.

 The lilac point Siamese has a white body overlaid with pinkish-gray points.

 The chocolate point Siamese has warm cocoa-colored points laid over a cream-colored body coat.